Hikes in Camden Hills

-Jess and I decided to check out some trails in the Midcoast Area in our extended fall season.
-Maiden’s Cliff in Camden, Maine was a great quick-ish hike, perfect for beginners and also very pet friendly!
+There are some trails in the Midcoast Area to enjoy in the fall season.
+Maiden’s Cliff in Camden, Maine is a great quick-ish hike, perfect for beginners and also very pet friendly!
 We did a loop – to get the most miles in, but there’s many variables of this hike, and all take you to the same stunning view!

 Parking for the trailhead is pretty easy to find.
 From Camden, travel north on US Route 1 to the intersection of US Route 1 and ME Route 52.
 Follow ME Route 52 north for approximately 2.8 miles, and look for the lot on the right.. see photo below.
 You can also park on the road leading up to the lot if necessary.